Limited Company Liquidation

 How do you liquidate a limited company?

-• The first step before liquidating your company is to appoint a licensed liquidator.
-They will assess your situation and ensure everything is handled legally.
-If your limited company is insolvent (it cannot pay its debts), you must stop trading before the liquidation can begin.
+• The first step before liquidating your company is to instruct a licensed insolvency practitioner.
+They will assess your company’s situation and help you to handle everything legally.
+If your limited company is insolvent (it cannot pay its debts), usually it must stop trading

 • Once appointed, the liquidator will take over communicating with HMRC, Banks, and all other creditors.
-Where possible, they will sell company assets to repay the debts, or if the company is solvent, the assets will be distributed among the shareholders.
+Where beneficial, they will sell company assets to pay the debts as far as possible, or if the company is solvent, the remaining assets will be distributed among the shareholders.

-• Once the ltd company liquidation has been completed, the liquidator will remove the company from the register and officially close it.
+• Once the limited company liquidation has been completed, the liquidator will close it and file the necessary documents leading to the company’s removal from the register.

 What are your Limited Company Liquidation options?